(H18.4) Corneal degeneration

 Treatment and Medical Assistance

-Main goal of the treatment: To reduce the size of the mouth and to improve the appearance of the face.
+Main goal of the treatment: To restore vision and improve corneal health.

 Icon